vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

   tee       : saves output in file as well as forward it. touch     : Create zero byte files, mainly used for changing the timestamps of the file. make      : If your program source file name is test.c/cpp, then you can directly write make test, this would compile the test.c/cpp program.
-Remember this it's a faster way. stat      : View detailed information about a file, including its name,size, last modified date, and permissions. uniq      : Report or omit repeated lines.
+Remember this it's a faster way. stat      : View detailed information about a file, including its name, size, last modified date and permissions. uniq      : Report or omit repeated lines.
     -c      : prefix lines by the number of occurrences. (--count)